 As we missed being able to try cocktails at Embury, our experience with Spencer Warren's cocktails have only been on the periphery.
 But we liked what we saw, and made sure to make our way down to The Warren shortly after opening to give his cocktails a try.

-Go for Spencer Warren's Stellar Cocktails
+Go to The Warren for Their Stellar Cocktails

 The second thing you'll notice about the menu is none of the drinks have ingredients listed, only a brief flavor profile.